kinjmshah/kinjmshah.github.io/_hobbies/foodBoston.md

-Anything bolded is an all time favorite

-If you are adding please pick a color!
-We want to be able to test out everything! :D Black - Kinjal/Udit (Vegetarian)
-Purple - Taylor

-Bars

-Bantam Cider (somerville)
-Aeronaut Brewery (somerville)
-Painted Burro (somerville) - best margs ever (their mexican food is also great) Harpoon Brewery (Boston) - must get pretzels Lamplighter (cambridge)
-Lolita (boston)
-Saloon (Somerville) - speakeasy :D
-Roxy’s/ A4cade (Cambridge) - barcade and grilled cheese Yvonne’s (Boston) - upscale speakeasy

-Snacks
-JP Licks (all over) - BEST ICE CREAM EVER
-Union Square Donuts (Somerville)
-Mike’s Pastry (Cambridge or North End) - well known cannolis Petsi Pies (Cambridge) - their mudslide pie is chocolate lover heaven Modern Pastry (North End) - cannolis (personally I like them better than Mikes) FoMu (multiple locations) - Vegan Ice Cream

-Food

-Martsa on Elm (somerville) - used to be fantastic, recently not as good (comment added Nov 2020) Siam Ginger (somerville - union square) - recently has become our favorite thai Veggie Crust (somerville) - owners of a dosa place started a pizza place next door, THIS IS THE BEST PIZZA - you have to try their paneer manchurian pizza - SO GOOD
-Pro tip - order veggie crust then go eat it at Aeronaut while playing board games (As long as you buy beer/cider, Aeronaut lets you bring in food)
-Kala Thai (Boston)
-3 Little Figs (Somerville) - carryout breakfast and lunch with great coffee, baked goods, sandwiches and smoothies (get the pepper biscuit)
-Bagelsaurus (Somerville) - SO GOOD, often has a long line so go early!
-Sweet Rice (Boston) - really good thai food!
-The Mad Monkfish (Cambridge) - sushi with live jazz music Grotto (Boston)
-Spicies Thai (Cambridge)
-Veggie Galaxy (cambridge) - good for brunch
-Friendly Toast (cambridge) - good for brunch - cambridge one closed down :’( Neighborhood Kitchen (Somerville) - good for brunch Cambridge Brewing Company (cambridge) - Really fun to sit outside Myers and Chang (boston) - $$$ good veggie options Sarma (somerville) - really $$$ but SO GOOD (save for a special occasion) Cafe Luna (cambridge) - good for brunch
-Faneuil Hall/Quincy Market (boston) - really famous, lots of food/shopping Carmelinas - REALLY good italian, good veggie options, take out from their sister restaurant domenics Highland Kitchen (somerville) - good for brunch Rosebud (Somerville) - American, leave room for pie!
-Flour (all around) - cafe/bakery
-Zinnekan’s (Cambridge) - Belgian waffles
-Life Alive (Cambridge and Boston) - Vegan food and smoothies Parish (South End) - american, get the mac and cheese - closed forever :( Tatte (all over) - cafe
-Henrietta’s Table (Cambridge) - farm to table

-Meat Heavy Food
-Hei La Moon (Boston) - dim sum with carts
-Happy Lamb Hot Pot (Cambridge) - hot pot
-Mooo (Boston) - nice steakhouse with extensive wine list Sweet Cheeks Q (Boston) - BBQ, get the biscuits with honey butter!
-Gyro City (multiple locations) - Greek food
-Legal Seafood (multiple locations but there is a test kitchen and a multi-level one in seaport) - Seafood Fogo de Chao (Boston) - nice all you can eat Braziallian steakhouse Toro (South End) - tapas
-Red Bones (Somerville) - BBQ

-Activities

-Trapology Escape Rooms - must do once its allowed again!!
-Boda Borg - MUST DO once its open - boston is the only US location - they are popular in europe Candlepin Bowling (Sacco’s Bowl Haven/ Flatbread is an option in Davis Square, Somerville and Flatbread has another location in Brighton)
-Kayaking on the charles
-Thirsty Scholar Pub (Somerville) - Drinks are meh, but this is where the opening scene of the social network was shot Walk the freedom trail
-Sports!
-Especially the Red Sox or Celtics
+---
+title: "Kinjal's Ultimate Guide to Boston (but really Somerville/Cambridge), MA"
+permalink: /portfolio/foodBoston
+---

+*Anything bolded is an all time favorite, please note this will be a vegetarian friendly list in most cases since I am vegetarian!
+I put this list together for some friends who were moving to Boston, thought I would share here to help myself keep track of it and maybe help others who stumble upon it find some awesome food in Boston.
+Disclaimer, I am a pickly eater and have likely only tried 3-4 dishes at each place :D.*

+## Bars & Breweries (and Cideries!)

+### Somerville/Cambridge
+- **Bantam Cider**
+- **Aeronaut Brewery**
+- Painted Burro
+- Saloon (Speakeasy!)
+- Lamlighter

+### Boston
+- Lolita
+- Harpoon Brewery
+- Downeast Cider

+## Coffee Shops, Cafes, and Dessert
+- JP Licks (all around)
+- Mike's Pastry (Cambridge/North End)

+### Somerville/Cambridge
+- **Bagelsaurus**
+- Union Square Donuts
+- Petsi Pies
+- Broadsheet Cafe
+- Tatte
+- The Biscuit
+- 3 Little Figs
+- Zinnekan's Belgian Waffels

+## Food

+### Somerville/Cambridge
+- **Siam Ginger**
+- **Veggie Crust** - Paneer Manchurian pizza is a personal favorite - pro-tip, order Veggie Crust then go eat it at Aeronaut while playing board games and having some delicious beers and ciders
+- Martsa on Elm
+- Mad Monkfish
+- Spices Thai
+- Veggie Galaxy
+- Neighborhood Kitchen
+- Cambridge Brewing Company
+- Sarma
+- Cafe Luna
+- Highland Kitchen

+### Boston
+- Kala Thai
+- Sweet Rice
+- Myers and Chang
+- Carmelinas

+## Activities

+- Trapology Escape Rooms - must do once its allowed again!!
+- **Boda Borg** - MUST DO once its open
+- Candlepin Bowling
+- Kayaking on the charles
+- Faneuil Hall/Quincy Market